Joey Wendle Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks 10th across all league pitching staffs.
+- The Yankees have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 143 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Yankees pitchers combine to allow 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.